gauravbhand1611/oms-documentation/documents/learn-shopify/setup-shopify/integration-mappings/payment-method-type.md

 ---
 description: >-
-  Learn how to configure payment methods in HotWax Commerce for a easy integration with Shopify.
+  Learn how to configure payment methods in HotWax Commerce.
 ---

 # Payment Method